sho7noka/Yurlungur/Readme.md

 ## summary
 DCC tool scripting is almost used Python, but these api isn't similarly anything.
-If you make lightweight tools, need to remember each application manners.
+If you make lightweight tool, need to remember each application manners.
 Yurlungur is common interface which adapted each application for universal wrapper.

 Yurlungur is inspired by [PyMel](https://github.com/LumaPictures/pymel).